Superformula/test-full-stack/userservice/README.md

 ### Setting up the userservice project

-1. Go to the projects userservice folder
+1. Go to the projects "userservice" folder

 2. Make a copy of both deploy.sh.developement and deploy.e2etest.sh.development

 3. Rename those copy by removing development so it will just be deploy.sh and deploy.e2etest.sh

-4. Edit both those files and put them in your mapbox API token on {youmapboxapikey} in those files.
+4. Edit both those files and put your mapbox API token on {youmapboxapikey} in those files.

 5. Navigate to the test/integration folder